wobsoriano/vue-clerk/docs/components/sign-in-button.md

 # SignInButton

+Show a button that links to the sign-in URL or opens the sign-in modal

+## Overview

 `<SignInButton/>` is a button that links to the sign-in page or displays the sign-in modal.
 By default, it is a `<button>` tag that says Sign in, but it is completely customizable by passing children.

 ## Usage